ThomasVitale/llm-apps-java-langchain4j/03-output-parsers/output-parsers-bean-ollama/README.md

 ### When using Ollama as a dev service with Docker Compose

-The application can optionally rely on the native Docker Compose support in Spring Boot to spin up an Ollama service with a _llama2_ model at startup time.
+The application can optionally rely on the native Docker Compose support in Spring Boot to spin up an Ollama service with a _mistral_ model at startup time.
 To enable that, uncomment this dependency in the `build.gradle` file.

 ```groovy